genakrikadil/wendy_addams_bot/README.md

 Dedication

-This project is dedicated to my lovely daughter, Katerine, whose enthusiasm for Wendy Addams has inspired this creation.
-Katerine, your love for Wendy’s unique charm and wit has brought this fun idea to life.
+This project is dedicated to my lovely daughter, Katherine, whose enthusiasm for Wendy Addams has inspired this creation.
+Katherine, your love for Wendy’s unique charm and wit has brought this fun idea to life.
 I hope this chatbot brings you as much joy as Wendy Addams has brought to your heart.

 With love,
 Dad